 Please note: Prices below were based on peak season, per night and are in Australian Dollars.
 Prices were correct at the time of publishing this article.

-Absolute Splurge: Luxury Accommodation In Hanoi
+Absolute Splurge: The Best Hotels In Hanoi Vietnam

 Hotels In Hanoi under $100/night